eginwong/uNav/README.md

 For GeoJSON, should we use multipoints or should we use a combination of [points](http://geojson.org/geojson-spec.html#positions) instead?

-2. Are we deploying via some web server?
+~~2.
+Are we deploying via some web server?
 Running locally?
 Throwing python scripts online?
 Chucking python scripts entirely?
 [A* for JS](http://www.briangrinstead.com/blog/astar-search-algorithm-in-javascript)
 Note: Python got chucked.
-Have to properly apply A* in JavaScript.
+Have to properly apply A* in JavaScript.~~

 ###January 7, 2016